allenyin/reading_list/_posts/2016-04-05-WirelessValidationResults.md

 ![image5]({{ site.baseurl }}/assets/dSchreiber_all.png){: .center-image}

-The x-axis is the $$\sigma$$ parameter used in the Gaussian kernel.
-As $$\sigma$$ increases, the metric measures the non-coincident spikes to difference in spike counts and firing rates.
+The x-axis is the $\sigma$ parameter used in the Gaussian kernel.
+As $\sigma$ increases, the metric measures the non-coincident spikes to difference in spike counts and firing rates.
 The curves show the expected shape.
 And again, at time scale greater than 10ms, all three systems have simlar performance.

 ![image6]({{ site.baseurl }}/assets/schreiberDist.png){: .center-image}